MuksudulIslam/TestNG-Selenium-OrangeHRM-Web-Automation/README.md

 ## Project Description:

 ### Welcome to the TestNG-Selenium OrangeHRM Web Automation project.
 This framework is designed to make testing the OrangeHRM web application easier and more efficient.
 It uses two essential tools: TestNG and Selenium WebDriver to automate various tests.
-In this Project, Selenium WebDriver and TestNG framework are used to automate the OrangeHRM website folowing tasks as login, logout, create new user, search user and update user infomations.
+In this Project, Selenium WebDriver and TestNG framework are used to automate the OrangeHRM website following tasks as login, logout, create new user, search user and update user informations.

 ## Tools and Technologies: